Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 See the [discussion](https://discourse.paraview.org/t/paraview-time-refactoring/5506/6) leading to the decision to remove this animation mode.

+## Support for 19-node tri-quadratic pyramid cells

+ParaView now incorporates the VTK implementation of the 19-node-pyramid (`vtkTriQuadraticPyramid`).
+This new cell type is included as an option in the **UnstructuredCellTypes** source.

 # Rendering enhancements

 ## Render View background color